CHAMPION316/Riddle-Me-Batman/README.md

 \
 &nbsp;

 * The next image is of the game itself which is that of the old school hangman game but with the twist that it's Robin you have to save from being hung.
 The user will have to guess letters one by one in order to solve the word.
-When the user makes a guess whether correct or wong a '*' asterisk will fill the place of the letters guessed so that user knows not to choose that letter again.
+When the user makes a guess whether correct or wrong a '*' asterisk will fill the place of the letters guessed so that user knows not to choose that letter again.
 However in this game if the user types in a letter already guessed then they will have wasted an attempt.

 ![Play Game](wireframes/images/play-image.jpg)